Awami League: Name and symbols

 East Pakistan Awami Muslim League was formed as a breakaway faction of the Muslim League in 1949, within two years of the formation of Pakistan.
 The word Muslim was dropped in 1953 and it became a secular party.
 The word Awami is the adjectival form for the Urdu word Awam, which means "people"; thus the party's name can be translated as Bangladesh People's League.
 During the Bangladesh War of Independence of 1971, most Awami League members joined the Provisional Government of Bangladesh and Mukti Bahini to fight against the Pakistan army and the name Bangladesh Awami League was eventually settled upon.

-A boat is the symbol used by the Awami League.

 The most common electoral symbol for the party has been a traditional boat, a recognizable and relatable image in riverine Bangladesh.
 The salutation Joy Bangla (জয় বাংলা; meaning "Victory to Bengal" or "Long live Bengal") is the official slogan of the Awami League.
 It was the slogan and war cry of the Mukti Bahini that fought for the independence of Bangladesh during the Bangladesh Liberation War in 1971.
 The phrase Joy Bangla, Joy Bangabandhu is used by the party members at the end of speeches and communications pertaining to or referring to the devotion towards Bangladesh and Bangabandhu Sheikh Mujib.
 The Awami League party flag is a green field with four five-rayed red star at its centre, and a vertical red stripe at the hoist side.
 The flag also bears some resemblance to the flag of Pakistan, showing the ex-Pakistani origin of the Awami League.
 The four stars on the Flag represent the four fundamental principles of the party.